BradleyCodeU/bradleycodeu.github.io/_aicc/u02classification/u02shoppingListV1/instructions.md

 ---
 layout: project
-category: scrum
+category: u02_classification
-title: localStorage Shopping List
+title: localStorage Shopping List v1
 ---
 In this project, you will create an app that allows you to store a list of items for a long time.
 It's currently a Shopping List App, but I want you to change that and design it for your own purpose.
 For example...
   - Video Game Collection App